null-machine/data-product-exchange-python-sdk/README.md

-# DPH Python SDK Version 0.0.2
+# Data Product Exchange Python SDK Version 0.0.2

-Python client library to interact with various [DPH Service APIs](https://cloud.ibm.com/apidocs?category=<service-category>).
+Python client library to interact with various Data Product Exchange Service APIs.

 Disclaimer: this SDK is being released initially as a **pre-release** version.
 Changes might occur which impact applications that use this SDK.